Clemens Vonnegut

 Clemens Vonnegut Sr. (November 20, 1824 – December 13, 1906) was a German emigrant to the United States and successful businessman.
 He was the patriarch of the prominent German-American Vonnegut clan (later Schnull-Vonnegut) of Indiana – he was the father and grandfather of architects Bernard Vonnegut I and Kurt Vonnegut Sr., respectively, and great-grandfather of scientist Bernard Vonnegut and author Kurt Vonnegut Jr.

 Early life

 Vonnegut was born in Münster, Westphalia, to a tax collector father who was an official for the Duke of Westphalia.
 Instead of continuing his university education to Ph.D. level, he decided to work as a salesman for a textile firm in Amsterdam.
 In 1851, at the age of 27, he emigrated to the United States, and arrived in Indianapolis in 1851.
 Another source states that he arrived in New York City in mid-1851.

 Vonnegut Hardware Company

-In Indiana he formed Vollmer & Vonnegut retail hardware and sundry merchandise store with a German immigrant named Charles Vollmer (who left for the Wild West in 1853).
-After 1853, the firm was renamed Vonnegut Hardware Company, and remained under his family's control after his death.
+In Indiana, he formed Vollmer & Vonnegut retail hardware and sundry merchandise store with a German immigrant named Charles Vollmer (who left for the Wild West in 1853).
+After 1853, the firm was renamed Vonnegut Hardware Company; the company remained under his family's control after his death.